Paleodictyon nodosum: Distribution/discovery

-Paleodictyon nodosum burrows were originally photographed in 1976 on the Galapagos Rift between 2400-3700m depth.
+Paleodictyon nodosum burrows were originally photographed in 1976 on the Galapagos Rift between 2400–3700m depth.
 Later, Seilacher and Rona used the deep-water submersible DSV Alvin to recover samples of the same form near the Mid-Atlantic Ridge.
 These samples were collected between 3430m and 3575m depth, around 26°N and 45°W. These burrows were found in very similar conditions as the ones found along the Galapagos Rift.
 The biggest similarity between the habitats of all Paleodictyon nodosum is that they are all found along divergent plate boundaries at both active and extinct hydrothermal vents.

 Burrows

 The burrows of Paleodictyon nodosum are one of the few things about them that scientists are actually able to study, and so this is possibly the area of which we know the most about Paleodictyon nodosum.

 The top of the form is shaped like a shield, with the center raised, and a lip around the outside.
 The center is raised approximately 5mm above the low points.
-Each horizontal section consists of 3 equidistant rows of tiny holes (approximately 1mm in diameter) that connect at 120° angles.
-Each of these horizontal sections are connected by vertical shafts (approximately 2-3mm in diameter).
+Each horizontal section consists of three equidistant rows of tiny holes (approximately 1 mm in diameter) that connect at 120° angles.
+Each of these horizontal sections are connected by vertical shafts (approximately 2–3 mm in diameter).

 When actively being inhabited, the surface of the burrow is made of red metalliferous sediment.
 When it becomes inactive, this becomes covered with a light gray Lutite and the top flattens out.
 The red sediment is only found under the surface sediment in this environment, so its presence at the surface hints at a biotic factor which brings up the sediment.

 The number of rows and the spacing of these rows increases in correlation with the size of the overall form.
 This indicates that these burrows are a result of organic growth.

 The raised parts of the burrow force water to flow through the burrow.
 As a result of this, scientists found large numbers of foraminifera tests within the burrows.
-These were trapped in certain areas suggesting that the burrows were engineered to catch food as prey.
-However the microbial counts didn't change from the inside of the burrows to the area surrounding it.
+These were trapped in certain areas suggesting that the burrows were engineered to catch prey as food.
+However, the microbial counts did not change from the inside of the burrows to the area surrounding it.

 Hypothesis 1 – trace fossil

 The hypothesis supported by Seilacher, that the burrows we find are trace fossils of a worm-like animal, is supported by several features of the burrows, and is also not an unheard of concept in the animal kingdom.
 The shape of the burrows is consistent with other graphoglyptids.
 The burrows also had several exits, which is inconsistent with the idea of a "megalith" foraminifera.

 A different animal that creates burrows, and cultivates food within those burrows, is the leafcutter ant.

 This suggests that the idea of an animal cultivating its own food is not unreasonable, and the fact that the deep-ocean seafloor environment is so low in nutrition it seems like a logical evolutionary step to have been taken.